pyauth/python-pkcs11/docs/applied.rst

     # Given a public key `public`
     assert public.verify(data, signature)

-The parameters `r` and `s` are concatenated together as a single byte string.
+The parameters `r` and `s` are concatenated together as a single byte string (both values are the same length).
 To convert to the ASN.1 encoding (e.g. as used by X.509) use :func:`pkcs11.util.ec.encode_ecdsa_signature`.
+To convert from the ASN.1 encoding into PKCS #11 encoding use :func:`pkcs11.util.ec.decode_ecdsa_signature`.

 Wrapping/Unwrapping
 -------------------